PrabhatDx/Build-a-Dev-Environment-with-Terraform-and-AWS/README.md

 🏗️ 2.
 AWS Infrastructure Setup:
 🌐 VPC: Built a Virtual Private Cloud (VPC) to isolate the developer environment.

-🌍 Internet Gateway: Attached an Internet Gateway to the VPC to enable internet access.
+🌍 Internet Gateway: Attached is an Internet Gateway to the VPC to enable internet access.

-🚦 Public Route Table: Set up a route table to direct internet-bound traffic through the Internet Gateway.
+🚦 Public Route Table: Set up a routeing table to direct internet-bound traffic through the Internet Gateway.

 🔒 Security Group: Defined a security group to allow the necessary inbound and outbound traffic.